qaa-demo/auto-playwright/README.md

 ```
 ![image.png](/img/genai-playwright-demo01.png)

-- Clone [genai-playwright-demo repo](https://github.com/qaa-demo/genai-playwright-demo) to your local machine
+- Clone this repo to your local machine
-- Open `genai-playwright-demo` project in VSCode
+- Open the repo project in VSCode, open new Terminal Window
-- Run `npm install` command in a Terminal Window
+- Run `npm install` command to install dependancies
+- Run `npm i --save-dev @playwright/test` command to install latest version of Playwright
 - Run project with the command: `node PlaywrightTestGenAI.js`
-- View Console for execution log, wait for completion, it may take a few minutes
+- View Console for execution log, wait for completion, it may take a few seconds (up to a minute)
 - Playwright test will launch automatically
 - Once completed, view Playwright test results by running the command: `npx playwright show-report`